 - Reprimand: A written statement from the College expressing disapproval of conduct.
-This reprimand will be placed and retained with the student's permanent record. - Probation: The notice of probationary status will be placed and retained in the student's permanent record. - Suspension: Suspension from the College for a period of one year.
+This reprimand will be placed and retained with the student's permanent record. - Course Withdrawal: Student will be administratively withdrawn from the course. - Probation: The notice of probationary status will be placed and retained in the student's permanent record. - Suspension: Suspension from the College for a period of one year.
 Suspension will be required if the student has two instances of academic misconduct.
 The notice of suspension will be placed and retained in the student's permanent record.
-After a period of one year the student may apply for readmission to the College, but will remain on probation.
+After a period of one year the student may apply for readmission to the College but will remain on probation.
 Suspension from specific programs of study may be mandated on the first offense.
 Students should consult the policies of the program of study in which they are enrolled to determine the circumstances under which suspension can occur. - Dismissal: A permanent separation from the College.
 Students receiving this penalty are forever prohibited from readmission to the College.
 The notice of dismissal will be placed and retained in the student's permanent record.

-Academic Transfer PROGRAMS OF STUDY
+PROGRAMS OF STUDY